-N. SERVICE CLASSIFICATION NO. 10 Public Street and Highway Lighting Energy and Connections: (Rate Codes: 1580, 1581)
+N. SERVICE CLASSIFICATION NO. 10

+Public Street and Highway Lighting Energy and Connections:

-- 1. Who Is Eligible - Customers who will use this service for lighting of public streets, highways, parks, parking fields, and similar areas where facilities are owned and maintained by governmental agencies or their agents, and - b) The Authority will furnish service only after suitable agreements are signed that cover energy requirements and service connections. - 2.
-Character of Service - a) Unmetered, single-phase, 60 hertz, alternating current supplied to Customer-owned, operated, and maintained lighting facilities (a lighting facility includes luminaries, posts, supply circuits, and all associated equipment needed), and - b) Provided at suitable voltages chosen by the Authority. - 3.
-Rates and Charges - a) The Energy Charge per Lighting Facility per Month is \$.04850510 per kWh, for the monthly kWhs of unmetered lighting service specified in this Tariff. - b) The Underground Connection Charge per Month is \$3.643.83 per Energy Delivery Point serving one or more underground-supplied lighting facility as described in Special Provision 7.a. below. - c) Adjustments to Rates and Charges
+- a) Customers who will use this service for lighting of public streets, highways, parks, parking fields, and similar areas where facilities are owned and maintained by governmental agencies or their agents, and - b) The Authority will furnish service only after suitable agreements are signed that cover energy requirements and service connections.

+- a) Unmetered, single-phase, 60 hertz, alternating current supplied to Customer-owned, operated, and maintained lighting facilities (a lighting facility includes luminaries, posts, supply circuits, and all associated equipment needed), and - b) Provided at suitable voltages chosen by the Authority.

+- a) The Energy Charge per Lighting Facility per Month is \$.04850510 per kWh, for the monthly kWhs of unmetered lighting service specified in this Tariff. - b) The Underground Connection Charge per Month is \$3.643.83 per Energy Delivery Point serving one or more underground-supplied lighting facility as described in Special Provision 7.a. below. - c) Adjustments to Rates and Charges